pure-data/deken/plugin-config.md

-the deken-plugin for Pd can be configured via a simple text-file.
+The deken-plugin for Pd can be configured via a simple text-file.

 # deken-plugin.conf